rottencandy/vimkubectl/README.md

 Vimkubectl
 ======

-Manage Kubernetes resources from Vim.
+_Manage any Kubernetes resource from Vim._

+Vimkubectl is plugin for Vim8.1+ and NeoVim which provides a set of commands and mappings to view and manipulate any valid Kubernetes resource from inside Vim.

 Installation